avinashkumar-github/nodejs-mongodb-expressjs-crud/README.md

 # nodejs-mongodb-expressjs-crud
-A basic CRUD functionality using the stack  nodeJS, mongoDB and expressJS navigaet to the directory and run command - npm install
+A basic CRUD functionality using the stack  nodeJS, mongoDB and expressJS

+##Navigate to the directory and run command - npm install